 ingredients

-- 2 teaspoons Diamond Crystal kosher salt, (use half the amount if using sea salt or table salt)
+English cucumber - 2 teaspoons Diamond Crystal kosher salt, (*use 1 teaspoon if using sea salt or table salt)

 - 2 cloves garlic, peeled and thinly sliced